Veterans

 3. Veterans

 Veterans from all eras reside in San Bernardino County, with needs ranging from aging and adult services to children’s services, and from transitional assistance to public health.
-Strengthening support networks for soldiers and their families may reduce the long-term individual and societal impacts of war.
+Strengthening support networks for veterans and their families may reduce the long-term individual and societal impacts of war.[1]
 Financial benefits obtained for veterans result in local spending, job creation, and tax revenue.
 This indicator provides information about veterans in San Bernardino County, including demographic trends, economic and educational outcomes, counts of requests for assistance from County Veterans Affairs, benefits received per veteran, and information on veterans experiencing homelessness.

 TREND

-Requests for Assistance to the County Department of Veterans Affairs in San Bernardino County, 2013-2022
+Requests for Assistance to the County Department of Veterans Affairs in San Bernardino County, 2015-2024

 Source: San Bernardino County Department of Veterans Affairs